 ** dry mouth, headache, nasal burning, nosebleed, nausea, runny nose, sore throat, and sneezing.

-ALTERNATIVES include herbal medicine to strengthen the body overall, to improve immune + digestive systems function; herbs to actually help the body to NOT react to or become sensitive to specific allergens.
+Herbal Allies can strengthen the body overall, to improve immune + digestive systems function; herbs to actually help the body to NOT react to or become sensitive to specific allergens.

 THE most important herb that I use in my herbal medicine "pantry" for seasonal and year-round allergies is "stinging nettle".

 TIP: Ingest a teaspoonful daily of locally harvested bee pollen and honey.
 Do this before and during 'your' allergy season.
 Take one-half to a full teaspoon once a day.
 This is a very effective way to prevent seasonal allergies by immunizing yourself against local airborne pollens Most health food stores will sell local honey.
 Otherwise, check out your local farmers market!
+Support local bee-keepers!!!

 Leave a Reply